Community Futures organizations are independent non-profit societies, locally-run, and guided by volunteer boards.

 Brian Coombes, Director (Chilliwack) Brian is currently the President of the Chilliwack Economic Partners Corporation (CEPCO), the economic development organization for the City of Chilliwack.
 He started his career in economic development with CEPCO in 1998 as the Director of Tourism and Business Development.
 His passion for tourism marketing and product development enabled him to serve as the Executive Director for Tourism Chilliwack from 2006-2013.
 In December 2013, Brian returned to CEPCO when he was selected as the new President.
 Working alongside a Board of Directors that reflects CEPCO’s public-private sector make-up, Brian leads a staff team responsible for implementing a range of successful programs and partnerships that have helped CEPCO attract and facilitate economic growth in the city of Chilliwack.
 As a long-time resident of Chilliwack, Brian is excited to help make the Fraser Valley a great place to live and work.

-Shanal Prasad, Director (Abbotsford) Shanal is currently an Articled Student with Waterstone Law Group and will be practicing in the areas of business and real estate law upon his call to the bar.
-Prior to law, Shanal obtained his degree in Business Administration with a major in Accounting from Kwantlen Polytechnic University, as well as his professional accounting designation.
+Shanal Prasad, Director (Chilliwack) Shanal is a Lawyer practicing in the areas of corporate, commercial, real estate, secured lending, and wills and estates law.
+Prior to his career in law, Shanal obtained his degree in Business Administration with a major in Accounting from Kwantlen Polytechnic University, as well as his professional accounting designation (CPA, CMA).
 He has worked in a variety of industries in numerous roles and looks forward to leveraging his diverse set of skills and experiences as well as his passion for business to assist entrepreneurs in achieving their full potential.
-In his spare time Shanal enjoys staying up to date with technology, traveling, reading, and spending time with family and friends.
+In his spare time, Shanal enjoys staying up to date with technology, traveling, reading, and spending time with family and friends.